NicoJuicy/CLI-Cleanup-IO/README.md

 =====

 CleanupIO.exe -Folder="C:\GeneratedPDF" -Pattern="*.*" -Days="10"

-If you want to run this daily, you can easily use this in the Task Executor, which is a standard tool in Windows
+If you want to use this in a recurring way, you can easily use this in the Task Scheduler, which is a standard tool in Windows.
+Execute the Task Scheduler with Taskschd.msc in the Start Menu - Run (Ctrl + R)

 Arguments
 =====